You are currently viewing 17 Things You Will Love to Do in Ljubljana Slovenia

 Triple Bridge Ljubljana

-Directly across from the The Franciscan Church of Annunciation, you will see Triple Bridge which is a collection of 3 bridges, one large one in the center, and two small ones on either side crossing the Ljubljana River.
-Originally, there was only one stone bridge here, but in the 1929, the stone bridge was expanded to include the 2 small footbridges and maintaining one main bridge for vehicles.
-At the time, this was their situation for dealing with traffic congestion.
+Directly across from the Franciscan Church of Annunciation, you will see Triple Bridge which is a collection of 3 bridges, one large one in the center, and two small ones on either side crossing the Ljubljana River.
+Originally, there was only one stone bridge here, but in 1929, the stone bridge was expanded to include 2 small footbridges and one main bridge for vehicles.
+At the time, this was their solution for dealing with traffic congestion.

 5. Love Lock Bridge